Major champs like Phil's chance at oldie but goodie PGA win - RFI

 Kiawah Island (United States) (AFP)

-Phil Mickelson has the skill to pull off a shocking victory at age 50 at the PGA Championship, according to fellow major winners watching him at Kiawah Island.
+Phil Mickelson has the skill to pull off a shocking victory at age 50 at the PGA Championship, according to fellow major winners and long-time rivals watching him at Kiawah Island.

-The US left-hander, a five-time major winner, fired a three-under par 69 in gusting winds at the Ocean Course on Friday to seize a 36-hole lead on five-under 139.
+The US left-hander, a five-time major winner, fired a three-under par 69 in gusting winds at the Ocean Course on Friday to seize a share of the 36-hole lead with South African Louis Oosthuizen on five-under 139.

 "I think he has the bit between his teeth.
 I think he believes he can do it in these conditions," three-time major winner Padraig Harrington of Ireland said.